Blue Plate Special: Two Free Diners [PHIL-OSOPHY]

 I'll take a tube steak with whistleberries and a tall moo juice.
 I just ordered a hot dog, baked beans and a large milk from your neighborhood stainless steel diner.

 Back when diners were in their glory days, they stood out as shiny ambassadors, some open 24 hours, with their flickering and colorful neon signs pointing to "eat here."
-Today, less than 500 still remain in Americana, but many of them are not operating.

-Such is the case for two diners waiting to be adopted, free of charge.
+Now, there are two diners waiting to be adopted, free of charge.
 All you have to do is pay to have them transported from the side lot at Handy Hill Creamery in Westport.

 For over 30 years, my wife and I have known the wonderful Sanford family.
 They've owned the famous Handy Hill Creamery on Rt.
 88 for the last 50 years.
 They came upon these two diners because otherwise they would have been demolished by the wrecking ball.